-THE CHURCH HAS GONE TO A LOT of trouble to preserve the Bible against misunderstanding.
-For almost a thousand years literacy was largely limited to the clergy, who read the Bible in the Vulgate translation of St Jerome, and shared it with the people of God in the liturgy, but also by way of sermons, and pictures, and plays, and stained glass, so that the Word of God sank deeply into people's minds.
-When, at the end of the Middle Ages, an educated middle-class reëmerged in Western Europe - capable of reading but not inclined to learn Latin, capable of tetchy argument but not necessarily well-informed about theology - the Church foresaw the danger and wisely discouraged attempts to produce vernacular translations.
+HE CHURCH HAS GONE TO A LOT OF TROUBLE to preserve the Bible against misuse, 1 and therefore misunderstanding.
+For almost a thousand years, when literacy was largely limited to the clergy, who necessarily understood Latin, the Bible was the Vulgate translation of St Jerome.
+The clergy shared the book with the people of God in the liturgy, but also by way of sermons, and pictures, and plays, and stained glass, so that the Word of God sank deeply into people's minds.
+When, at the end of the Middle Ages, an educated middle-class reëmerged in Western Europe - capable of reading but not inclined to learn Latin, capable of tetchy argument but not necessarily well-informed about theology - the Church foresaw the danger of misuse of the Bible, and wisely discouraged attempts to produce vernacular translations.
 When the Protestant Reformers loosed on the world a legion of such translations (not always scrupulously honest translations) the result was pandemonium.
 Every man reading such a translation to himself thought he had discovered a secret message from God, hidden through all ages from every man but himself.
 Dozens of 'Bible-believing' sects sprang up, and are still with us.
-These are not produced by the Bible, but by the bizarre habit of regarding private Bible-reading as the norm.
-But it isn't the norm: hearing the Bible ritually recited in the public liturgy is the norm; that is the reason all these disparate ancient writings were assembled together in the first place, by Israel and by the Church.
+These errors are not produced by the Bible, but by the misuse, the bizarre habit of regarding private Bible-reading as the norm.
+But it isn't the norm: hearing the Bible ritually recited in the public liturgy is the norm; that is the reason all these disparate ancient writings were assembled together in the first place, by Israel and by the Church, to form the Bible.
+The anthology is liturgical.
+We are now, at this freeze-frame of the Mass, seeing it do what it is made to do.